Introduction

 Structural Damage Risks

-Immediate Attention: Structural cracks require professional assessment to determine if there’s underlying structural damage that compromises safety.
+Immediate Attention: Structural cracks need a professional check to see if there’s any hidden damage that could be unsafe.

-Potential Causes: Overloading, design errors, or natural disasters.
+Potential Causes: These can include too much weight, design flaws, or natural disasters.

 Chemical Damage Concerns